 - Navigate to and check the “Enable Java Access Bridge” check box in the “Other programs installed” section of the dialog box.

 - Navigate to and activate the “OK” button to dismiss the dialog.

 The Access Bridge will be enabled for the current user.
 The above steps must be repeated while logged into the account of each user for which it should be enabled.
-To enable the Access Bridge for all accounts on the system, see Enabling the Access Bridge for All accounts on the System.
+To enable the Access Bridge for all accounts on the system, see Enabling the Access Bridge for All accounts on the System below.
 It cannot be disabled using this process.
-To disable the Access Bridge, see Disabling the Access Bridge.
+To disable the Access Bridge, see Disabling the Access Bridge below.

 Enabling the Access Bridge from the Command Line

 The Java Access Bridge can be enabled from the command line using the

 jabswitch utility.
 To enable the JAB using the command line, navigate to the “bin” folder of the JRE for which it should be enabled.
 For most users, the path will be something similar to

 C:Program FilesJavajre7bin for the 64-bit JRE.
 If the Java Development Kit (JDK) has been installed instead of the Runtime, include the JDK installation folder in the path.
 When the correct location has been reached, type the following from a command prompt: